Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 ### result

-The `result` method is related to the `state` method described above and can be used to select resources based on their result status from a prior run.
+The `result` method is related to the [`state` method](/reference/node-selection/methods#state) and can be used to select resources based on their result status from a prior run.
 Note that one of the dbt commands [`run`, `test`, `build`, `seed`] must have been performed in order to create the result on which a result selector operates.

 You can use `result` selectors in conjunction with the `+` operator.